 The Hospice plans to create a social enterprise along with a local college.
-The Social Enterprise will be based in Pollock where we will produce low cost healthy food and sell to the local residents.
-The Hospice also plans to open a Hospice shop within the same location.
+The Social Enterprise which we hope, to be based in Pollock will produce low cost healthy food, these products will be sold to the local residents.
+The Hospice also plans to open a Hospice shop within the same location to provide low cost high quality clothing.